zowe/docs-site/docs/user-guide/installandconfig.md

 Some Zowe components write logs to a file system.
 The directory is created automatically when you start Zowe and the content is automatically managed by Zowe components.
 It is not recommended to create a log directory manually in order to avoid permission conflicts.

 Multiple Zowe instances can define different log directories.
-It s not necessary that these log directories be shared in Sysplex deployment like the workspace directory.
+It is not necessary that these log directories be shared in Sysplex deployment like the workspace directory.

 The log directory should be defined in your Zowe configuration file as `zowe.logDirectory`.